ufz/ogs/web/content/docs/tools/meshing/Layers2Grid/index.md

 ```

 The list must contain the paths of the input layers as well as their names.
-The voxelgrid is build in the same order as the names are listed from top to bottom.
+The voxel grid is build in the same order as the names are listed from top to bottom.

 Example list of 10 layers: